frabcus/instalamb/README.md

 Credits
 =======

-[Lamb by Symbolon](https://thenounproject.com/icon/lamb-1046393/) from the Noun Project, Creative Commons license (CC BY 3.0)
+[Lamb by Symbolon](https://thenounproject.com/icon/lamb-1046393/) from the Noun Project, Royalty-Free License